New Laws Effective July 1st, 2018

 • Massachusetts’ Ban on Prior Salary Inquiries

 As of July 1st, employers in Massachusetts are no longer able to ask about an applicant’s pay history when determining the salary for an offered position.
 This prohibition includes an employer inquiring directly or through a third party.
 However, applicants may still choose to disclose their pay history as long as it is voluntary.
 While employers may ask about salary expectations or desires, too much probing is not advised.
-In enacting such a ban, Massachusetts joins California, Vermont, Oregon, Delaware, and Puerto Rico where similar bans are already in place, as well as the cities of New Orleans, Pittsburg, Philadelphia, and New York City.
+In enacting such a ban, Massachusetts joins California, Vermont, Oregon, Delaware, and Puerto Rico where similar bans are already in place, as well as the cities of New Orleans, Pittsburgh, Philadelphia, and New York City.
 Connecticut will join this list next year with its salary history ban taking effect January 1, 2019.

 • Oregon’s Predictive Scheduling for Nonexempt Employees